Purdue University Global-St. Louis

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Purdue University Global-St. Louis are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Purdue University Global-St. Louis are Surgeons, Physicians, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, and Dentists

 The most specialized majors at Purdue University Global-St. Louis are Public Administration and Social Service (10 degrees awarded), Legal (6 degrees), Protective Services (10 degrees), Psychology (7 degrees), and Computer and Information Sciences and Support Services (6 degrees) (as of 2018).